SkylineCommunications/dataminer-docs/connector-help/connector_help/MOG Technologies mfxSpeedrail.md

 ### Notifications Page

-This page displays the **Notifications Table**,which shows detailed information about the current notifications.These notifications are warnings and information that the system generates when certain events occur.
+This page displays the **Notifications Table**, which shows detailed information about the current notifications.
+These notifications are warnings and information that the system generates when certain events occur.

 ### System Settings Page